Fan Pier, Boston

 While you are getting organized to move, know that you will probably need a vehicle while living in Marblehead.
 Figure out how to move a motorcycle, ship your car, pack a bike, or let the professionals do it for you because you will most definitely need them to get around.

-There is no commuter rail service throughout Marblehead, so reaching other locations won’t be easy without a vehicle.
-Luckily, a network of streets and roads connects the neighborhood with the rest of the metropolis.
 Lafayette Street connects Marblehead with Salem on the north, while Humphrey Street and Atlantic Avenue connect it with Lynn.

 Boston marina

-Marblehead is a famous yacht town not only in Massachusetts but in the whole US.
+Marblehead is a famous yacht town not only in Massachusetts but in the whole US

 Chelsea Is Ideal for Commuting Families

 Are you looking for a place that is not too far away from all urban amenities?
-Chelsea is 4 miles north from The Hub, meaning that the commute time is around 20 minutes.
+Chelsea is 4 miles north of Boston, meaning that the commute time is around 20 minutes.
 Take the Route 1 North Expressway, and you can reach Charlestown on the south or Rever on the north.
 If you don’t want to drive, use Commuter Rail or MBTA busses that can take you to Logan Airport or Downtown.
 Chelsea is well-connected, so you won’t have a problem reaching the desired destination.

 Even though the variety of school options leaves something to be desired, your kids can pick among four elementary, two charter, and three middle educational institutions, while there is only one high school.
 Also, there is one private school, a community college, and Everest Institute.
-Luckily, you will live nearby other neighborhoods with better educational opportunities, so your children’s education won’t suffer.
+Luckily, you will live near other neighborhoods with better educational opportunities, so your children’s education won’t suffer.

-Schools might not be great, but living here means you will be staying in a spot with crime rates 19% lower than the national average, and constantly decreasing.
+Schools might not be great, but living here means you will be staying in a spot with crime rates 19% lower than the national average and constantly decreasing.
 Making it a top-notch choice for families.

-If you are looking forward to earning a median household income of $51,840, you will need stable employment.
+If you are looking forward to earning a median household income of $71,050, you will need stable employment.
 When relocating for a job in Chelsea, there are things to consider, like figuring out who the biggest companies are and looking for new employees.
 According to Glassdoor, one of the largest job and recruiting sites, Chelsea’s biggest employers are:

 • MIT – education